abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 rapidly prototype RESTful Web services.
 REST is a pretty big topic and if you are unfamiliar with it you should probably invest some effort into learning about it.
-However, the simplified version is that it is a way to describe resources and actions involving said resources; the HTTP protocol that powers the Web was basically built specifically to implement REST principles.
+However, the simplified version is that it is a way to describe resources and actions involving said resources.
+The HTTP protocol that powers the Web was basically built specifically to implement REST principles.

 In researching this article I tried to find some existing examples of REST in use in the OpenEdge community to compare to.
-All I found were some rumblings about a [REST adapter][5] that Progress Corp. was supposedly going to provide for AppServers / WebSpeed as part of OpenEdge 11 which apparently hasn't materialized, and a "Web 2.0" "RIA" [a product][3] sold by BravePoint which doesn't use REST at all but uses some proprietary "[RPC Engine][4]" to communicate between client (JavaScript) and server (WebSpeed broker); using RPC here is Doing It Wrong if you ask me.
+All I found were some murmurs about a [REST adapter][5] that Progress Corp. was supposedly going to provide for AppServers / WebSpeed as part of OpenEdge 11 which apparently hasn't materialized, and a "Web 2.0" "RIA" [product][3] sold by BravePoint which doesn't use REST at all but uses some proprietary "[RPC Engine][4]" to communicate between client (JavaScript) and server (WebSpeed broker).

-We have no existing OpenEdge prior art to compare to, so let's break new ground.
+Knowing that we have no existing prior art in the OpenEdge community to compare to, let's break new ground and do it ourselves.
 We are going to start by building a barebones REST API for a single resource - customers.
-We are going to support all the basic CRUD actions, which in HTTP terms are POST for create, GET for read, PUT/PATCH for update, and DELETE for delete/destroy.
+We are going to support all the basic CRUD actions, which in HTTP terms are POST for create, GET for read, PUT/PATCH for update, and DELETE for... delete.
 For this example we are going to use [Sinatra][6].

 ## Setup